uga-libraries/format-report/documentation/archive_reports_workflow.md

 2. Using a previous year's narrative report as a template, make the narrative report for this year. [detailed instructions TBD]

 ## Create Department Reports

+In this step, make format risk summaries of the merged format reports for each department (ARCHive group).

+1. Run the department_reports.py script to generate one Excel spreadsheet per department.
+The script has two arguments, current_formats_csv, which is the path to the by_aip merged report from this year, and previous_formats_csv, which is the path to the by_aip merged report from a previous year.

+2. Make a narrative report for each department using the [Department Narrative Report Instructions](department_narrative_report_instructions.md).